Understanding Diastasis Recti Pain

 Here are just a few of the things our Physical Therapy Team can do for you:

-- We will thoroughly evaluate your spine, pelvis, and abdominals and determine the best appropriate plan of action.
+- We will thoroughly evaluate your spine, pelvis, and abdominals and determine the most appropriate plan of action.

 - We can quickly take away any other pain and stiffness, usually within a couple of sessions.

 - We will ensure that your problem is addressed and “corrected” so you can heal properly.
 Then, we will provide you with the perfect set of exercises that will speed up your recovery.

 - We can help you avoid dangerous abdominal surgery.

 - We can help you to finally feel more confident about your body and eliminate any worry that the issue might get worse or hinder you from the workouts you WANT to do!
 Our 20-Minute Phone Consultation comes at NO risk to you.
 We will have an honest conversation about your health to decide if we will be a good fit to work with each other.